ibexa/documentation-developer/docs/tutorials/enterprise_beginner/ez_enterprise_beginner_tutorial_-_its_a_dogs_world.md

 ## Scenario

-In the course of this scenario you will built a website for a magazine for dog owners called 'It's a Dog's World'.
+In the course of this scenario you will build a website for a magazine for dog owners called 'It's a Dog's World'.

 You will create a welcome page that will showcase the magazine's three most important types of content: articles, dog breed information and tips.